Home Assistant Core 2022.12! 🎄

 Please note that the new PoE entities are disabled by default and represent each PoE-capable port without mapping it to a client.

-If you are a custom integration or theme developer and want to learn about breaking changes and new features available for your integration: Be sure to follow our developer blog.
+If you are a custom integration or theme developer and want to learn about backward-incompatible changes and new features available for your integration: Be sure to follow our developer blog.
 The following are the most notable for this release:

 - Add more unit enumerators